evelynrodriguezc/instagram-login-clone/README.md

-# instagram-clon
+# instagram-clone

 ## Using: HTML and CSS

-Instagram Log In with responsive design.
+Instagram Log In CLONE with responsive design.

+Disclaimer: This is an instagram login clone used for educational purposes*